hardik1408/hardik_jindal/content/about.md

 +++

 **Hardik Jindal** is currently a second-year undergradutae student at the Indian Institute of Technology Kanpur, pursuing a degree in Electrical Engineering.

+Beyond my academic pursuits, I'm an ardent enthusiast for knowledge, always eager to broaden my horizons and engage in discussions about various ideas.
+Whether it's brainstorming on the next groundbreaking project or simply debating the future of technology, I'm open and enthusiastic about exploring diverse perspectives.